top of page

 Rp.
 50,000 per person.

-Prices are correct at time of writing (Feb 2025).
+Prices are correct at the time of writing (May 2025).

 Bronze relief wall with historical figures and scenes, including soldiers and civilians in intricate detail.
 Text highlights "Indonesia 1928."